Henrik-H/Notes/Zusammenfassungen/Algorithmen.md

 ## Rechnen mit Vektoren
 ### Skalarmultiplikation
 $\lambda a = ( ^{\lambda a_1}_{\lambda a_2} )$

 ### Länge
 $||a|| = \sqrt{a^2_1 + ... + a^2_n}$

 ## Transposition
-Due zu $A$ transponierte Matrix $A^T$ entsteht durch Vertauschen der Zeien und Spalten bzw. durch die Spiegelung der Einträge von $A$ an der Hauptdiagonalen.
+Die zu $A$ transponierte Matrix $A^T$ entsteht durch Vertauschen der Zeien und Spalten bzw. durch die Spiegelung der Einträge von $A$ an der Hauptdiagonalen.

 Es sei $A$ eine $(n \times n)$ Matrix. $A = (a_{ij})$ heißt:
 - Diagonalmatrix, wenn $a_{ij} = 0$ für alle $i \neq j$